[yasr_overall_rating] over 135 People Voted [4.9/5]

 - Building in-app navigation can be notably complex in structure as the UI-router is tricky to maneuver at present.

-However the main disadvantage is that ionic applications are not developed specifically for each device.
-Applications developed in Ionic may not perform as well as those developed natively so some developer can rely on natively developed apps for flawless performance and full use of native functionalities.
+Applications developed in Ionic may not perform as well as those developed natively.
+So some developers can rely on natively developed apps for flawless performance and full use of native functionalities.

-Conclusion: We have seen the different frameworks as well as compared the advantages and disadvantages of these.
+We have seen the different frameworks as well as compared the advantages and disadvantages of these.
 If you’re looking to hire Xamarin developers or looking to hire Ionic developers then do contact us, we are just a call away.
+You can also hire xamarin app developer in Dubai, UAE. and hire Ionic developer in Dubai, UAE to build your App.
 We can provide you the best-experienced developers to onboard your mobile project.
 If you’ve found this article informative then do check out our other articles as well.
+Hope you like this blog on Xamarin vs Ionic.